kylagelev/Global-Earthquakes-and-GDP/README.md

 ## Website
 All html files can be found in Templates folder. \
 All Javascript files can be found in static/js folder. \
-All CSS file can be found in static/css folder.
+All CSS file(s) can be found in static/css folder.

 #### Timeline.js
 Timeline.js was the chosen JS library that has not been used in class.